A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Proof of Theorem

+Similarly to the case of the magnet bars in Propositions \ref{hexprop4} and \ref{hexprop5}, we will use Kuo's condensation Theorem \ref{kuothm} to obtain a recurrence for the $\M_2$-generating function of the $Q$-type region.
+In order to apply the theorem, certain side-lengths of the region $Q$ must be large enough.
+In particular, this requires $x+y+m\geq 2$ and $t+a+b+c\geq 2$.
+Taking into account also the base cases of the recurrence, we need to verify (\ref{qmaineq}) in the cases when one of the four parameters $x,y,z,t$ equals $0$.

-If $x=0$, by applying Region-splitting Lemma \ref{GS}, we split the into two parts as in Figure \ref{basecase}(a): the shaded hexagon $Hex(a,c,m)$ (weighted by $wt_2$) and $Q - Hex(a,c,m)$.
-We remove forced vertical lozenges (which have the weight 1) from the latter region, then rotate the resulting region $60^{\circ}$ counter-clockwise, and reflect it about a vertical line.
-This way we get the magnet bar region $B_{b,m}(a,t+c,z,y)$ weighted by $wt_3$.
+If $x=0$, by applying Region-splitting Lemma \ref{GS}, we split $Q$ into two parts as in Figure \ref{basecase}(a): the shaded hexagon $Hex(a,c,m)$ (weighted by $wt_2$) and $Q - Hex(a,c,m)$.
+After removing forced vertical lozenges (which have the weight 1) from the latter region, we get a weighted magnet bar region (rotated $60^{\circ}$).
+Rotating the magnet bar region $60^{\circ}$ counter-clockwise and reflecting the resulting region about a vertical line, we get the magnet bar region $B_{b,m}(a,t+c,z,y)$ weighted by $wt_3$.
 Thus, we have

 and (\ref{qmaineq}) follows from Corollary \ref{hexprop1} and Proposition \ref{hexprop5}.
 The case $t=0$ can be treated similarly to the case $x=0$, based on Figure \ref{basecase}(d).
 The only difference is that our forced right lozenges have weight product equal to $q^{x(a+m)(z+b+c)+x\binom{z+b+c+1}{2}}$.
 Thus, we get